sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

 <br><br>

-### Always return a 200 OK status code on a successful PATCH request when the updated resource is included in the response body.
+### Always return a 200 OK status code on a successful PATCH request when the updated resource is included in the response body

 // TODO: add description.